 All three top-tier trims share the 3.0L Hurricane HO at 540 horsepower as their standard engine — but each one has a distinct identity and target buyer.

 Limited — The flagship luxury Ram 1500 in a more understated package.
-Standard features include bi-functional LED projector headlamps, premium LED taillamps, a 12-inch digital Driver Information Display, Active Driving Assist System, leather-trimmed bucket seats with heat and ventilation, a heated steering wheel, driver's memory, Chrome exterior trim, and a Unique Limited Chrome surround grille with Chrome insert and Chrome RAM letters.
+Standard features include bi-functional LED projector headlamps, premium LED taillamps, a 12-inch digital Driver Information Display, Active Driving Assist System, leather-trimmed bucket seats with heat and ventilation, a heated steering wheel, driver’s memory, Chrome exterior trim, and a Unique Limited Chrome surround grille.
 The M1 Equipment Group adds the tri-fold tonneau cover, Head-Up Display, digital rearview mirror, Hands-Free Active Driving Assist, 360° Surround-View Camera, Evasive Steer Assist, Traffic Sign Recognition, Drowsy-Driver Detection, and RamBox® Cargo Management System.

 Limited Longhorn — The Limited with a Western-inspired identity.
 Adds real-wood steering wheel, Chrome surround with Chrome billet insert and Chrome RAM letters, and distinctive Longhorn interior styling.
-It's the same mechanical package as the Limited with a more character-driven aesthetic.
+Same mechanical package as the Limited with a more character-driven aesthetic.

 Tungsten — The absolute flagship of the Ram 1500 lineup.
 Standard 4x4, Bilstein® front and rear shocks, Active-Level Air Suspension, 24-way power-adjustable front seats with heat, ventilation, memory, and massage, a 23-speaker Klipsch® premiere audio system, power-deployable running boards, a 14.5-inch Uconnect 5 NAV touchscreen, a 10.25-inch front-passenger interactive display, premium leather with quilting, 22-inch polished/painted aluminum wheels, and a Unique Tungsten Chrome surround grille.
 The Tungsten is the most complete, most luxurious Ram 1500 ever built.